Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 - Test and Validate the specific cluster, like mentioned in [Step 2](#t2-sync-k8s-state-between-blue-and-green-cluster)
 - The switch of the live traffic, mainly the hosts are used for the backend pools configuration at Application Gateway level, in this way the switch is transparent for the end user of the workloads
 For the testing and validation purpose the hosts are also exposed at Application Gateway level with dedicated endpoints and also at AKS Ingress controller level to manage the TLS in the proper way.
+At this stage the validation is based on the infra and app monitoring metrics and official SLO and SLI, when avaialble.
+If the validation gate is satisfied than is possible to move in the [last state](#t4-blue-cluster-is-destroyed) of the pattern.

 #### T4: Blue cluster is destroyed